Common Causes of Semi-Truck Accidents

 - Truck Malfunctions: Mechanical failures and malfunctions on large trucks are often the results of defective parts or components.
 Many accidents are the result of parts that are recalled but have not been replaced.
 Malfunctions that are particularly common include brake failure, steering problems, and tire problems.

 - Roadway Hazards: In order to travel safely on our roadways, truck drivers and companies depend on well-maintained roadways.
 Sadly, many roadways are neglected, which puts drivers at risk.
 Poorly maintained roadways can lead to accidents due to potholes, construction, barriers, ineffective drainage, and more.

 Have You Been Injured in a Semi-Truck Accident?

 If you are suffering injuries after being involved in a semi-truck accident, you may be overwhelmed by your situation.
 Your physical injuries are only part of what you and your family are going through.
 There is also an emotional toll taken when catastrophic accidents happen.

-At The Embry Law Firm, we also know that you may be facing mounting medical bills, lost time at work, and other costs that are challenging your financial stability.
+At Embry Law Truck Accidents, we also know that you may be facing mounting medical bills, lost time at work, and other costs that are challenging your financial stability.
 We want you to know that we can help.
 Find out more by contacting us today for a free consultation.